The Skelters

-The Skelters is a Greek rock band formed in Thessaloniki in 1996 from brothers singer/guitarist Angel and drummer/vocalist Daniel Charavitsidis.
+The Skelters is a Greek rock band formed in Thessaloniki in 1996 by brothers Angel Harvits (born Aggelos Charavitsidis; vocals, guitar, bass) and drummer/vocalist Daniel Charavitsidis.
 The original lineup was completed with lead guitarist/vocalist Stavros Amanatidis and bassist Thodoris Nikolaou.
-They have appeared in several live stages throughout Greece and supported many other artists such as ZZ Top and Pavlov's Dog.Some of their main influences are the Beatles, John Lennon, U2, Queen, and Elvis Presley.
-The first album of The Skelters is entitled “Explain To Me” and was released in 2009.
+They have appeared in several live stages throughout Greece and supported many other artists such as ZZ Top and Pavlov's Dog.Some of their main influences are The Beatles, John Lennon, U2, Queen, and Elvis Presley.
+The first album of The Skelters is entitled Explain To Me and was released in 2009.

 History

-From a very young age, Angel Charavitsidis and his younger brother Daniel developed an interest for classic Rock ‘n Roll music which ultimately resulted in the original band The Crickets in 1996.
-The name was later on in 2001 changed to The Skelters, because The Crickets was already used as a band’s name (Buddy Holly and the Crickets).
-The name Skelters was an idea coming from the original Beatles song "Helter Skelter" which has been the main influence of the band since its formation.
+From a very young age, Angel Harvits and his younger brother Daniel developed an interest for classic Rock ‘n Roll music which ultimately resulted in the original band The Crickets in 1996.
+The name was later on in 2001 changed to The Skelters, because The Crickets was already used as a band’s name (Buddy Holly and The Crickets).
+The name Skelters was an idea coming from the original The Beatles' song "Helter Skelter" which has been the main influence of the band since its formation.
 Up until 2003, the lineup has changed several times, yet always consisting of Angel and Daniel.
 The lead guitarist and vocalist Stavros Amanatidis joined the band in 2001, while the bassist Thodoris Nikolaou in 2004.
-Immediately after its formation, the band started appearing live locally counting more than 1000 appearances all over Greece to date.
+Immediately after its formation, the band started appearing live locally counting more than 1,000 appearances all over Greece to date.
 They have appeared in the most important live stages in Thessaloniki and Athens, festivals, TV and radio shows.
-Also, they were the support act for other artists such as ZZ Top, Nazareth, Iron Butterfly, Pavlov's Dog, Steve Harley and Cockney Rebel, Louisiana Red, helping the band to gain more recognition and fame.
+Also, they were the support act for other artists such as ZZ Top, Nazareth, Iron Butterfly, Pavlov's Dog, Steve Harley & Cockney Rebel and Louisiana Red, helping the band to gain more recognition and fame.
 Also, the band is known for its legendary tributes to artists like The Beatles, John Lennon, Queen, Elvis Presley and U2, which have been the main influence of the band since its formation.

 First public appearance (1998–1999)

 Their first public appearance was in May 1998 at the elementary school of Tagarades.
 In February 1999 the band appeared for the first time in a TV show Jammin in National Television.
-The Crickets, as they were called at the time, was the youngest band who ever appeared in that particular show!
+The Crickets -as they were called at the time- was the youngest band who ever appeared in that particular show!
 When they appeared for the second time on that show, in May of the same year, Stavros Amanatidis, the third member of The Skelters was on the guitar.